Skip to main content

 displayName

-icon # Icon URL for UI
+icon # Icon or emoji identifier for UI

 isEnabled